NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

            * 122 OSTs (106 are HDDs, 16 are SSDs)
            * 9.1 PiB of usable disk space (*df -hP /scratch{1,2}*)

-Since each file system has two metadata targets, each project directory is configured to use one of MDTs, and theyare spread roughly evenly between the two MDTs.
-This meansthat approximately 1/4 of all Hera projects share metadata resources.
+Since each file system has two metadata targets, each project directory is configured to use one of MDTs, and they are spread roughly evenly between the two MDTs.
+This means that approximately 25% of all Hera projects share metadata resources.

 .. rubric:: File Operations